getdozer/dozer-docs/docs/accessing-data/authorization.md

 ```

 Once you have saved the token, you can pass in the Authorization header the generated token.
-Let's refer to the example of NY Taxi dataset.
-The cURL command is:
+The example cURL command to test out is followed.

 ```bash
 curl --location --request GET --header 'Authorization: Bearer MASTER_TOKEN' 'localhost:8080/trips'